elysiumphase/bitgener/README.md

 # Presentation

-*Bitgener* is a barcode library written in pure Node.js using ES6 and ES7 features.
+*Bitgener* is a barcode generator written in pure Node.js using ES6 and ES7 features.
 It is based on the great work made by Jean-Baptiste Demonte and contributors: [barcode](https://github.com/jbdemonte/barcode).

 Despite the fact that [bwipjs](https://github.com/metafloor/bwip-js) can generate a lot of barcodes and other libraries exist, I personally needed to generate the same ECC 200 compliant Datamatrixes from the *barcode* library and it was not possible by any of these libraries.
 Plus I had some issues with architecture-dependent image processor libraries used by other modules.